 Itasca Biological Station and Laboratories | Itasca, MN

 email@example.com | 612-625-4718

-Course fees, materials, per diem, lunch, and three graduate credits are covered by the Minnesota Office of Higher Education's Improving Teacher Quality program grant.
+Course fees, materials, per diem, lunch, three graduate credits and shared housing at the Itasca Biological Station if needed are covered by the Minnesota Office of Higher Education's Improving Teacher Quality program grant.

 Funds for these projects were provided by a grant from the federal Improving Teaching Quality Program of the No Child Left Behind Act administered by the Minnesota Office of Higher Education.